Politiwatch/privacyspy/TERMS_AND_PRIVACY.md

 ### 7\.
 Modifications

 PrivacySpy (Politiwatch, Inc.) may revise these terms of service for its website at any time, though users will be notified of any substantial modifications.
-By using this website you are agreeing to be bound by the then current version of these terms of service.
+By using this website, you are agreeing to be bound by the then current version of these terms of service.

 ### 8\.
 Governing Law

-These terms and conditions are governed by and construed in accordance with the laws of New York and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.
+These terms and conditions are governed by and construed in accordance with the laws of New York, and you irrevocably submit to the exclusive jurisdiction of the courts in that State or location.

 ### 9\.
 Code of Conduct